Battle of Banja Luka: Austrian troops offensive

 On 10 July, Austrian troops embarked on a march; after two days they reached Gradiška.
-Heavy rains fell, causing the Austrians difficulties in crossing the Sava.
-Five days later, the crossing succeeded, and with no significant resistance they headed towards Banja Luka.
+Heavy rains fell and there was some minor resistance from the local Bosnian Muslim population, causing the Austrians difficulties in crossing the Sava.
+Five days later, the crossing succeeded, and with no more significant resistance they headed towards Banja Luka.
 The Austrian army reached Kijevci, where Hildburghausen sent General von Muffling with 7 infantry battalions, of which 3 battalions consisted of Croatian allies, 400 horsemen and 4 cannons – to take a detour to protect the Austrian army from a surprise attack.

-The first skirmish
+First skirmish

 On 20 July, the Austrian army advanced towards Jurkovići.
 This is where the first significant battle with the Bosniak army, commanded by Sali Aga, took place.
 Sali Aga had three groups of 1,000, 2,000 and 5,000 soldiers at his disposal, which surprised the Austrians.
 Sali Aga fought Muffling man to man and they wounded each other.
 Sali Aga died immediately, while Muffling succumbed two days later.
 The battle was an Austrian victory.

-The siege of Banja Luka
+Siege of Banja Luka

 Two formations of the Austrian army – one under the command of Field Marshal Goldy and the other under Hildburghausen – joined in front of Banja Luka on 27 July.
 One kilometer from the Banja Luka fortress, the Austrian army raised a camp.
 Hildburghausen demanded that the city be surrendered unconditionally, which the defenders refused.
 The siege of the city began, and after three days the Austrians regrouped forces and on 27 July began firing with artillery at the fort.
 Between 27 July and 4 August, approximately 1,800 shells were fired daily.

-The defense of Banja Luka was commanded by Mehmed Bey Ćatić; in the early days, the defenders gave strong resistance to the Austrian army.
+The defense of Banja Luka was commanded by Mehmed-beg Ćatić; in the early days, the defenders gave strong resistance to the Austrian army.
 The cannon gunners of the Austrian army did not aim precisely but when the cannons were moved forward, the city center was targeted, forcing the civilian population to retreat deep into the underground walls.

 Hildburghausen sends a letter to Captain Ćatić demanding that he surrenders:

 Ćatić's officers declared they would not surrender and Hildburghausen received an answer: